defold/doc/docs/en/manuals/android.md

 ![Android Application Package file](images/android/apk_file.png)

+### Installing an Android application bundle

 The editor writes an *.apk* file which is an Android application bundle.
 This file can be copied to your device with the `adb` tool (see below), or to Google Play via the [Google Play developer console](https://play.google.com/apps/publish/).
-You can specify what icon(s) to use for the app, set version code etc in the "game.project" [project settings file](/manuals/project-settings/#_android).

 ```
 $ adb install Defold\ examples.apk